sm-da/my-awesome/README.md

 - [spacedriveapp/spacedrive](https://github.com/spacedriveapp/spacedrive) - Spacedrive is an open source cross-platform file explorer, powered by a virtual distributed filesystem written in Rust.
 - [storybookjs/storybook](https://github.com/storybookjs/storybook) - Storybook is a frontend workshop for building UI components and pages in isolation.
 Made for UI development, testing, and documentation.
 - [strapi/strapi](https://github.com/strapi/strapi) - 🚀 Strapi is the leading open-source headless CMS.
 It’s 100% JavaScript/TypeScript, fully customizable and developer-first.
+- [supermario-ai/playwright](https://github.com/supermario-ai/playwright) - Playwright is a framework for Web Testing and Automation.
+It allows testing Chromium, Firefox and WebKit with a single API.
 - [tiangolo/full-stack-fastapi-postgresql](https://github.com/tiangolo/full-stack-fastapi-postgresql) - Full stack, modern web application generator.
 Using FastAPI, PostgreSQL as database, Docker, automatic HTTPS and more.
 - [tldraw/make-real-starter](https://github.com/tldraw/make-real-starter) - Make it real
 - [uriva/rmmbr](https://github.com/uriva/rmmbr) - Cache stuff easily, locally or in the cloud.